mlrun/mlrun/docs/change-log/_index.md

 configuration for Nuclio functions, meaning that they run in the same network as MLRun.
 [View in Git](https://github.com/mlrun/mlrun/issues/2601).
 - Workaround for background tasks getting cancelled prematurely, due to the current FastAPI version that has a bug in the starlette package it uses.
-The bug caused the task to get cancelled if the client’s http connection was closed before the task was done.
+The bug caused the task to get cancelled if the client’s HTTP connection was closed before the task was done.
 [View in Git](https://github.com/mlrun/mlrun/issues/2618).
 - Fix run fails after deploying function without defined image.
 [View in Git](https://github.com/mlrun/mlrun/pull/2530).
-- Scheduled jobs failed on GKE with resource quota error.
+- Fix scheduled jobs failed on GKE with resource quota error.
 [View in Git](https://github.com/mlrun/mlrun/pull/2520).
 - Can now delete a model via tag.
 [View in Git](https://github.com/mlrun/mlrun/pull/2433).